-- schema contains the schema of objects stored in the file, as a string. - count contains the number of objects in the file as a decimal ASCII string. - codec the name of the compression codec used to compress blocks, as a string.
-The only value for codec currently supported is "null" (meaning no compression is performed).
-If codec is absent, it is assumed to be "null". - sync the 16-byte sync marker used in this file, as a byte sequence.
+- avro.schema contains the schema of objects stored in the file, as JSON data (required). - avro.codec the name of the compression codec used to compress blocks, as a string.
+Implementations are required to support the following codecs: "null" and "deflate".
+If codec is absent, it is assumed to be "null".
+The codecs are described with more detail below.